Sexual harassment is a form of discrimination that violates Title VII of the Civil Rights Act of 1964.

 Role of Managers in Sexual Harassment Prevention and Investigation

 Managers and supervisors are on the front lines when it comes to managing employee performance and needs from work.
 First, and most importantly, you do not want a workplace culture that allows any form of harassment to occur.
 Out of your commitment to your employees and your company, harassment, in any form, is never to be tolerated.

 As an employer, demonstrating that you took appropriate steps following a sexual harassment complaint is crucial.
 In fact, demonstrating that you took immediate action and that the consequences for the perpetrator were severe, is also critical.
 The front line leader is usually the person initiating and following through on those steps, so they have to feel confident about what they are doing.

 They and HR also need to remember that not all charges of sexual harassment actually occurred.
 Innocent people have been wrongly accused and convicted of sexual harassment in the workplace.
 So, be careful that you don't rush to get justice for the purported victim of sexual harassment and carefully investigate all claims.

 Any form of harassment can create a hostile work environment including sexual harassment and how it is addressed.
-The court's definition of what constitutes a hostile work environment has expanded to coworkers who are caught up in the sexual harassment situation, too.
+The court's definition of what constitutes a hostile work environment has expanded to coworkers who are directly or indirectly involved in a sexual harassment situation, too.

 As you think about sexual harassment and other forms of harassment in your workplace, keep these facts in mind.